How to Renew a Car Registration in Ohio

 - Your date of birth.

-To learn more about the steps you must take for a DMV car registration renewal in Ohio, continue reading the sections below.
+To learn more about the renewal methods for a DMV car registration renewal in Ohio, continue reading the sections below.

 To renew registration online in OH, you must have internet access and be able to submit your request through the BMV’s official renewal website.